 Software packages contain the files of the respective software component or closely related components.
 This includes executables, configuration files, documentation, and metadata, such as dependencies.

-New versions of these packages contain bug fixes and security updates.
-These packages provide an upgrade to a DGX OS release.
+New versions of these packages, which contain bug fixes and security updates provide an upgrade to a DGX OS release.
 The repositories are also updated between releases for critical bug fixes, security migitations, and additional hardware enablement.
 Updates for supporting a new system or a new hardware component, such as a network card or disk drive, do not affect existing hardware configurations.